 HOW TO PARTICIPATE (it’s fun and easy!)

-- Pick up your free copy of Just Mercy at Beaverton City Library Main or Murray Scholls Branch starting on November 14th, 2020.
+1. Pick up your free copy of Just Mercy at Beaverton City Library Main or the Murray Scholls branch beginning Nov.
+14, 2020 (while supplies last).

 2. Read the book!
 Read it twice!
 Pass it along to someone else to read!